 If anything takes the trophy for time setbacks, it will be last minute-design changes.
 With so many people working on the project, you have to go back to the drawing board and explain the changes to the whole team, then learn the drawings, specs, and project documents all over again.
 Some changes may seem insignificant, but the magnitude of change they cause could be costly both in time and money.
 Unless it’s unavoidable, don’t change your designs in the middle of a project

 4. Monitor your progress

 Track your daily activities and write a detailed report outlining what you covered, what you didn’t cover, when you plan to cover it, and how you will make up for the lost time.
 Compare your report against your detailed plan or schedule and note all reg flags that indicate you are falling far behind on time.
 Pay close attention to areas that were completed before time or ran over to determine why there is a time discrepancy.
+Use a job site time clock to monitor your construction crews’ schedule and hours spent on-site.
 With this information, you can improve your working schedule, adjust tasks where necessary, and keep everyone in the loop for upcoming changes that will impact their work.

 Breaking the project into phases will prove helpful when creating and maintaining your construction schedule.
 To avoid delays, preparation is better than regret, so don’t leave anything to chance.